 \end{table}

 If we look into each individual participant, we can check if a participant gives higher (average) rating to computer or human performances, or equal ratings for both.
 The number of participants who fall into each categories are shown in Table \ref{tab:avg_count}.
-Twenty-six of the non-experienced participants give higher or equal rating to computer than human, slightly higher than twenty-four people who gives higher rating to human.
-For amateur and professional musicians, the number of people who prefers human are much higher.
+Twenty-six of the non-experienced participants give higher or equal rating to computer than to human, slightly higher than twenty-four people who gives higher rating to human.
+For amateur and professional musicians, the number of people who prefers human is much higher.
 In Table \ref{tab:good-bad_count} the generated performances are split into two categories just like Table \ref{tab:good-bad_rating}.
-The results are similar to Table \ref{tab:avg_count}: the difference between computer and human is higher for skillful performers (A and B) than less-skillful performers (C to F).
+The results are similar to Table \ref{tab:avg_count}: the difference between computer and human is larger for skillful performers (A and B) than less-skillful performers (C to F).

 Therefore we can conclude that our system has the same expressive power for participants with no music background.
 But for amateur and professional musician, the system requires further improvements to be comparable to human musician.